sleepdefic1t/BIP66/README.md

 ### Arduino IDE

+Download BIP66 from the Arduino IDE Library manager, or clone/download this repo and place it in the Arduino Libraries directory.  (_e.g. `~Documents/Arduino/libraries`_)

 1) Open the `BIP66.ino` sketch in the `examples/BIP66` folder.
 2) Select your board from the Arduino IDE
 3) Upload the sketch.